 - If the tie is still not broken, then the team with the highest runs per wicket will be ranked above.
 The runs per wicket ratio is the result of the division of the runs scored per wicket lost and runs conceded per wicket taken.

 India’s Standing in the World Test Championship Table

 The India National cricket team are on the top of the table after winning every match they have played as a part of the ICC World Test Championship 2019-20.
 Their first series under the Championship was against West Indies.
 India won both the matches against them quite easily and pocketed 120 points from the series.

 In the home series against the Bangladesh, India won both the matches of the series.
-India has a total of 360 points now with seven wins in seven matches, the highest of any team.
+India has a total of 360 points now with seven wins in nine matches, the highest of any team.